ivalaginja/babycat/_pages/parts-list.md

 However, it is not unlikely that you either have enough of these standard screws already lying around or that you can scavange them from colleagues or your lab.
 If not, we also list the respective screw kits you could buy, below.

+{: .notice--warning}
-Adapter screws for the magnetic mounts are not included in any of the listed screw kits.
-You will need to acquire these separately.
+**Adapter screws** for the magnetic mounts are not included in any of the listed screw kits.
+You will still need to acquire these separately.

 ### Screws and washers